selsamman/aws-classify-example-simple-chat/README.md

 * Run NPM install on each of the three sub-project folders

-  * cloud which contains the AWS side of the project
+  * ***cloud*** - contains the back-end of the project deployed to AWS

-  * web which contains a React Native (CRA) project
+  * ***web*** - contains a React Native (CRA) project deployed to AWS Cloudfront

-  * mobile which has an Expo project (not yet implemented)
+  * ***mobile*** - contains an Expo project deployable to Play/App store or Expo Go App

 * Create an AWS and access key and make them available to the Serverless Framework script.
 This [guide](https://www.serverless.com/framework/docs/providers/aws/guide/credentials) shows you how.
 * From the cloud folder: npm run deploy:dev
-From the web folder: npm start
+* From the web folder: npm start
+* From the mobile folder: npm start

 At this point the app will come up on localhost:3000 and it will automatically proxy the requests to the AWS gateway.
+For the mobile app you can bring it up int he simulator if you have the appropriate X-code/Android Studio tools installed or else just install Expo Go on your mobile device and scan the QR-code generated from ```npm start```